Frequently Asked Questions

 What airport should I fly into?

 The San Antonio International Airport.
 We provide free transportation from the airport at 2:00 PM and 5:00 PM on arrival day.
 We also provide transportation to the airport at the end of each term.
 Please contact the office to schedule a ride.
 Airport pickup/drop off at unscheduled times is $50.
-View our important dates page to see what day and time to schedule your flights for
+View our important dates page to see what day and time you should schedule your flights.

 Are scholarships available?

 We do offer some financial aid.
-However, this aid depends on how much donation money we receive.
+However, this aid depends on how much money we receive in donations.
 Requests for assistance are made via a scholarship request form.
-Students should have attended for at least a semester.
+Students should have attended for at least one semester.

 Students are encouraged to ask their home church, family, and friends to pray about their financial needs.
 We have often seen the Lord supply and provide for students once they have asked their faith communities to pray for them.
-Even if you can’t cover the cost of the entire year, we would encourage you to come for the fall and see if the Lord would provide for the winter/spring, too.
+Even if you can’t cover the entire year’s cost, we would encourage you to come for the fall and see if the Lord would provide for the winter/spring, too.

 Where do students attend Sunday church services?

 Students may choose to attend any local church body.
-Transportation is made available to Boerne Bible Church where many of the staff attend.
+Transportation is made available to Boerne Bible Church, where many His Hill staff attend.
 Charlie, our Director, preaches there most Sunday mornings.
-An evening service and fellowship time is held at His Hill for students and staff the first Sunday of each month.
+An evening service and fellowship time is held at His Hill for students and staff on the first Sunday of each month.

 Should I Bring a Car?